 You must also have a fire extinguisher readily available.
 This may not help address the issue of removing the pungent odor from a gas leak, but it can help you address any accidental fires during a gas leak.
 Set a fixed date of the year to check if your fire extinguisher is still good for use.

 To fireproof your home, store your flammable items such as paper, wood, paint, or solvents in a secure location.
-Detecting a gas leak early prevents possible fires or explosion.
+Detecting a gas leak early prevents possible fires or explosions.
 However, you also need to prepare for the worst.
 You can minimize or easily contain the spread of fire or explosion if you do not have any flammable items lying around the house that could further worsen the situation.

 Determining how long to air out house after gas leak occurs is just the tip of the iceberg.
 Addressing the smell takes a lot more than just opening the doors and windows.
 It involves having a step by step plan to deal with the root cause of the gas leak.